Tipsheet

 Questions answered

-What is MSTC's new strategic direction?
+What is MSTC's main strategic change announced on the call?

-What is the status of the Mahindra joint venture?
+What happened with the Mahindra joint venture?

-Primary source BSE · NSE
+Primary source BSE · NSE · Tijori

 An independent reading of the company's own disclosure — the primary filing above is the final word.